IamVatsal/Book-Notes-WebApp/README.md

 1. Add new book notes with title, content, and category
 2. Search and filter through saved notes
 3. Edit or delete notes when needed
+4. Sort books by title, rating, or finish date
+5. Authenticate using Google OAuth or local strategy

 ## 🤝 Contributing